Daken: From the Ashes: Hellverine and Spirits of Violence (2024-2026)

 Akihiro is taken back to the Pentangle, Project Hellfire's headquarters and meets their new half demon chief analyst, Severith.
 Severith explains that sometime been Bagra-ghul's release and Akihiro's resurrection, the disembodied body parts of a demon called the Hell Hulk emerged throughout Earth and have been causing those within range of each piece to fall into uncontrollable rages and murder.
 Due to his ability to sense the Hell Hulk while resisting his influence, Hellverine works with the Destroyers into recovering the pieces of the Hell Hulk.
 After the Hell Hulk's body is reassembled-while his head is kept separated to prevent him from awakening-Akihiro attempts to read his memories but is left severely weakened after being exposed to the Hell Hulk's radiation for too long.
 While he recovers, Akihiro is ambushed by Severith, who reveals himself as the Hell Hulk's creator, and traps Akihiro within a magic prison to prevent him from interfering with the Hell Hulk's awakening.
 Akihiro manages to free himself but is too late to stop Severith and the Hell Hulk from destroying the Pentangle and leaving a wake of destruction across Washington, D.C..

 Due to the public fallout, the Pentagon threatens to shut down Project Hellfire and orders Hellverine to remain at the Pentangle.
 While investigating Severith's private quarters, Akihiro realizes that Severith plans to lure Mephisto to Earth—where he will be weaker—to kill him and usurp him as the new king of Hell.
 Akihiro is visited by Aurora and while discussing their relationship and recent events, Akihiro deduces that Severith is traveling to Hell's Backbone in Utah—Project Hellfire's original site.
 Aurora leaves but when she fails to return, a worried Hellverine defies his orders and travels to Utah alone.
 Upon arriving, Hellverine discovers a pocket dimension between Hell and Earth and encounters Mephisto.
 Mephisto reveals that he captured Aurora and uses her as leverage to force Hellverine into working with him to stop Severith together.
 Hellverine and Mephisto confront Severith and the Hell Hulk, who have opened a gateway to hell and summoned a horde of demons.
-Although Hellverine manages to slay the demons, Severith uses his magic to restrain him while Mephisto is nearly overwhelmed by the Hell Hulk.
+Although Hellverine manages to kill the demons, Severith uses his magic to restrain him while Mephisto is nearly overwhelmed by the Hell Hulk.
 Akihiro is nearly killed when Severith extracts Bagra-ghul from him, but is saved by the Destroyers and Aurora—whose capture was revealed to be a ruse.
 Mephisto drags the Hell Hulk to Hell with him while Hellverine re-absorbs Bagra-ghul and incinerates Severith to death with his hellfire.
 With the crisis averted, Akihiro celebrates this victory with his friends and accepts his identity as Hellverine.